-In Part 1 of this series we looked at what is needed to become licensed and the policies you will need to have in place as a small business owner of a family child care.
+In Part 1 of this series we asked if fcc was the right fit professionally, looked at what is needed to become licensed and the basic policies you will need to have in place as a small business owner of a family child care.

 So let’s look at the budgeting – cost of doing business – now.